 A person in the US may refer to themselves as a nutritionist upon obtaining an appropriate academic credential from a recognized institution.
 This may include completing coursework in food and nutrition sciences, dietetics, public health nutrition, or related fields.
 Additionally, many states require that individuals pass exams administered by organizations such as the Commission on Dietetic Registration to become licensed or certified as a Registered Dietitian Nutritionist (RDN).
-It is important for people interested in becoming a professional nutritionist to research their state’s requirements prior to pursuing any form of nutritional education.
+It is important for people interested in becoming professional nutritionists to research their state’s requirements prior to pursuing any form of nutritional education.

-Why I become a nutritionist?
+Why I became a nutritionist?

 I became a nutritionist because I am passionate about helping people lead healthier lives.
-I am convinced that, through providing scientifically-grounded nutrition advice and guidance to persons, families and communities, we can make enduring enhancements in health results.
+I am convinced that, through providing scientifically-grounded nutrition advice and guidance to persons, families, and communities, we can make enduring enhancements in health results.
 With my background in biology and biochemistry, as well as experience working with clients from diverse backgrounds, I have the knowledge base necessary to help others reach their goals for improved health.
 In order to remain abreast of the latest findings in nutrition, I have obtained certification to ensure that my advice is based on evidence-based principles.

 What are the working conditions for a nutritionist?

-Nutritionists typically work in a variety of settings, including hospitals, health clinics, schools and universities, private practice offices or corporate wellness programs.
-They may also provide consulting services to foodservice companies or government agencies.
-Working conditions vary depending on the setting; however most nutritionists spend their days meeting with clients one-on-one or in groups to assess dietary needs and create individualized meal plans.
+Nutritionists typically work in a variety of settings, including hospitals, health clinics, schools and universities, private practice offices, or corporate wellness programs.
+They may also provide consulting services to food service companies or government agencies.
+Working conditions vary depending on the setting; however, most nutritionists spend their days meeting with clients one-on-one or in groups to assess dietary needs and create individualized meal plans.
 Nutritionists must be knowledgeable about various nutritional concepts as well as medical terminology and possess strong communication skills when interacting with patients.
-Additionally they must keep up with current trends related to dietetics and stay abreast of new research findings within the field of nutrition science.
+Additionally, they must keep up with current trends related to dietetics and stay abreast of new research findings within the field of nutrition science.

-Once the arduous process of becoming a nutritionist is complete, you can leverage your expertise to positively affect people’s health and wellbeing.
+Once the arduous process of becoming a nutritionist is complete, you can leverage your expertise to positively affect people’s health and well-being.
 Once you’ve achieved your accreditation or authorization, you can explore stimulating possibilities in this area and use your nutrition knowledge to assist others in leading healthier lifestyles.
 With dedication and hard work, anyone can qualify as a nutritionist and make an impact on their community.